 We propose transforming The Atlantic's current video channel into a dynamic stream for video content.
 No magazine or publication has attempted to tap the native video ecosystems.
 Instead, they've focused on expensive, in-house produced content.
 The real opportunity, though, is to become the taste-making conduit between the legions of smart documentarians and the wider Internet.
 That is to say, we want to take the best of what the Internet has to offer in exchange for the exposure and brand power of The Atlantic.

-Researched and wrote all website display copy for World Sport Chicago, the "living legacy" of the Chicago 2016 Olympic bid.
+Working independently, I spent hundreds of hours researching and writing all website display copy for World Sport Chicago, the "living legacy" of the Chicago 2016 Olympic bid.

 World Sport Chicago, an independent non-profit organization, supports resiliency and strengthens community by increasing access to youth sport.
 We hold that when young people are able to benefit from the positive values and fun experienced through sport, the trajectory of an entire neighborhood can change.
 World Sport Chicago takes action to connect kids to the caring mentors, safe spaces, and supportive networks that help them thrive.
 By advocating for investment in neighborhood sport and directing collaboration across community stakeholders, public agencies, and existing sport assets we will support greater resiliency and build a stronger Chicago.
 World Sport Chicago has a unique history routed in the principles of Olympism and Chicago's bid for the 2016 Olympic and Paralympic Games.
 The organization has evolved substantially and learned much since the bid, yet the collaborative spirit and core values that drove those efforts remain central to our work.